 Ten members, your neighbors, sit on the Operation Round Up board.
 They review applications and approve grants.
 They are also the eyes and ears in your community for potential projects.

 The Cooperative implemented Operation Round Up in 1993.
 Most of Operation Round Up’s donations go to three categories:

-- Communities including: youth programs, city and county projects and school projects;
+Communities including: youth programs, school teachers, city and county projects and school projects;

 Contributions to Operation Round Up are tax deductible.
-Learn more and sign up for Operation Round Up.
+Learn more about Operation Round Up.

 Your Cooperative is a leader in implementing state-of-the-art technologies to improve reliability and outage response – because service is our number one priority.
 New technologies are incorporated if research shows a benefit in service and reliability to members and/or cost savings.
 It’s about doing the best job better.